 “The right of all workers to form and join trade unions and bargain collectively shall be recognized.
 The company shall, in those situations in which the right to freedom of association and collective bargaining are restricted under law, facilitate parallel means of independent and free association and bargaining for all workers.
 Workers' representatives shall not be the subject of discrimination and shall have access to all workplaces necessary to carry out their representation functions.”

-The FWF audits show that there are still many findings in this area.
+Our Fair Wear audits show that there are still many findings in this area.
 Common findings include:

-All of our production sites in China, Vietnam and Myanmar have already participated in the FWF's Workplace Education Training (WEP).
+All of our production sites in China, Vietnam and Myanmar have already participated in Fair Wear Workplace Education Training (WEP).